 Receive a mentor and advisor in connection with an organization

-Receive Shadowship (job-shadowing internship) for 20+ hours during school year
+Receive a Shadowship (job-shadowing internship) for 20+ hours during school year

-Complete a senior project which summarizes Shadowship experience, and growth in personal Leadership development.
+Complete a senior project which summarizes their Shadowship experience, and growth in personal Leadership development.

-WCS College Counselors Amanda Booth & Sasha Kuchinski help students navigate several key personality tests.
+Part 2: WCS College Counselors Amanda Booth & Sasha Kuchinski help students navigate their personality profile.
 The workshop focuses on understanding different ways that we perceive, take in, and absorb information, and how those processes determine the ways we work, think, solve problems, communicate, and lead.

 Speaker Dana Hensley discusses how the ethical leader understands that positive relationships are built on respect, openness, and trust, and are critical to creating an ethical environment.
 In this workshop, we explore ethical dilemmas and dig into the underlying principles of ethical leadership.